Ill or Injured Birds

 In 2005, WBS officially opened the doors to the Wildlife Hospital.
 Through the years WBS has been called upon by many government agencies to assist in the rescue and relocation of smuggled and confiscated animals.

 The Wildlife Hospital provided the World Bird Sanctuary with its first state-of-the-art facility, in which to conduct a valuable aspect of its mission - rehabilitation.
 Treating over 300 patients each year, this building greatly enhances our rehabilitation efforts.
 The World Bird Sanctuary's active program to assist distressed raptors from Missouri and throughout the U.S. is run by volunteer veterinarians and an experienced rehabilitation staff, assisted by volunteers and interns.
 These dedicated individuals release as many raptors as possible back into the wild to live out their natural lives.
-In addition, our Parrot rehabilitation and placement program has allowed us to treat and place over 900 parrots, since its inception in 1977.

 Treatment & Care